lf-/blog/content/posts/the-postmodern-build-system.md

 ### Limits of `execve` memoization

 Even if we fixed the Nix surface to use monadic builds to make inner build systems pure and efficient, at some level, *our problem build systems become the compilers*.
 In many compilers that are not C/C++/Java, the build units are much larger (for example the Rust compilation unit is an entire crate!), so the compilers themselves become build systems with incremental build support, and since we are a trustworthy-incremental build system, we cannot reuse previous build products and cannot use the compilers' incrementalism as they pretty much all expect build identity.

-That is, the compilers force us into too coarse an incrementalism granularity, which we cannot do anything about.
+That is, the compilers force us into too coarse an incrementalism granularity, which we cannot do anything about as our build systems can't see into them.

 For example, in Haskell, there are two ways of running a build: running `ghc --make` to build an entire project as one process, or running `ghc -c` (like `gcc -c` in C) to generate `.o` files.
+- The former eats `O(modules)` (or maybe superlinear) overhead in terms of the size of each GHC package.
+  This overhead is a lot smaller than the compiler startup overhead and can mostly be ignored.

+  In cases like with Nix without any incrementalism with old versions of the code, `ghc --make` mode has much better throughput but needs to build the entire project and thus has very bad latency.
-The latter eats `O(modules)` startup overhead in total, which is problematic.
+- The latter eats `O(modules)` GHC startup overhead in total, which is problematic as that overhead is about as much as building a couple entire small modules.

+  `ghc -c` has okay latency, but the build system needs to evaluate a large build graph way faster than Nix would ever do it in order to actually invoke the compiler.

 The (Glorious Glasgow) Haskell compiler can reuse previous build products and provide incremental compilation that considers semantic equivalence, but that can't be used for production builds in a trustworthy-incremental world since you would have to declare explicit dependencies on the previous build products and accept the possibility of incremental compilation bugs.
-Thus, `ghc --make` is at odds with trustworthy-incremental build systems: since you cannot provide a previous build product, you need to rebuild the entire project every time.
+Thus, `ghc --make` incremental mode is at odds with trustworthy-incremental build systems: since you cannot provide a previous build product, you need to rebuild the entire project every time.

 <aside>

 In fact, `ghc --make` is exactly what `nixpkgs` Haskell uses!
-This would be much more of a problem if it were actually feasible to do monadic builds in Nix.
-In order to cut compile times, Gabriella Gonzales, Harry Garrood, I, and others worked on figuring out how to pass in the previous incremental build products.
+The issues with `ghc -c` probably would be more of a problem if using monadic builds in Nix were more realistic; as it is, the only realistic option is batch-mode with `ghc --make`.
+In order to cut compile times, in 2022 and 2023, Gabriella Gonzales, Harry Garrood, I, and others worked on attempting to figure out how to pass in the previous incremental build products to `ghc --make` in Nix.

 * [Final version][gabriella-post], fetching the first Git revision of the day and using a clean build of it as a source of incremental build products.
 This